Here are some tips to finding reliable information on Oregon environmental topics. Local- and state-level information can be difficult to find.

 |Personal Web site||In general, personal Web sites should not be used as sources for statements of fact.|

 Clearly, books and periodical articles are a good place to look for information.
-Books are found in the Chemeketa library catalog.
+Books are found in the Chemeketa library search.
 You can also search in the catalogs of other libraries to find books to request by interlibrary loan.
 Articles are found in the periodicals databases.
 Besides the main (Gale, ScienceDirect) databases, some specialized databases exist on the Supplementary Database page.

 For information of a technical nature, there is a large amount of information available on the Internet.
 Here are some good sources to try.